 5) They are good for your overall health.

-You have to walk them (if you live someplace where this is possible) which gives you reason to exercise regularly.
+You have to walk them (if you live someplace where this is possible), which gives you a reason to exercise regularly.
 Even if you have a fenced in yard and can’t walk them, they will encourage you to go outside with them, play with them, and get some vitamin D, which is known to help with depression as well as a host of other health issues.
-Furthermore, exercise releases endorphins, and as Elle Woods said in Legally Blonde “Exercise gives you endorphins.
+Furthermore, exercise releases endorphins, and as Elle Woods said in Legally Blonde, “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t kill their husbands.
 They just don’t.”

-All joking aside, consider going to your nearest animal shelter to meet your new family member so you can improve your overall mental health and maybe live your best life.
+It is worth noting that Elle Woods also has a dog.
+Be like Elle Woods.
+Get a dog and increase your endorphins.
+Consider going to your nearest animal shelter to meet your new family member so you can improve your overall mental health and maybe live your best life.